DRUG TESTING IN THE TEXAS WORKPLACE: Everything You Need to Know

 Pre-employment drug testing is something that some employers choose to do for applicants.
 It is not regarded under the ADA as a medical examination, so it may be done at any point of the selection process, but due to cost issues, most companies restrict such testing to the final candidates for a position.
 Regarding the issue of who pays for the test, most companies assume that burden.
 Texas and federal law do not have specific provisions one way or the other, but if requiring an applicant to pay for a pre-employment drug test would have the effect of discouraging minority applicants, or else effectively result in less than minimum wage for the employee’s first paycheck, EEOC and/or the U.S. Department of Labor may have concerns under EEO or minimum wage laws.
 It would be best to let doubtful cases be reviewed by employment law counsel prior to such testing.
 Even though drug tests themselves are not covered by the ADA, the results from such tests are considered medical records and should be kept in a separate, confidential medical file just as other types of medical records must be maintained under the ADA.

 Former Section 411.091 of the Texas Workers’ Compensation Act (repealed in 2005) required any employer that is covered under a workers’ compensation policy and that has 15 or more employees to have a drug-free workplace policy and to distribute the policy to all employees.
 Although the law did not require such companies to provide for drug testing, TWCC rules 169.1 and 169.2 state that if drug testing is done, the policy should be given in writing to all employees and should specify what penalties may be imposed in case of positive drug test results.
 While the statutory basis for those two rules may be in doubt, the intent behind the rules remains a good practice, i.e., any important policy should be in writing and should be specific as to requirements and penalties.
+Call today to learn more about our Texas alcohol and drug testing services.

 It should be very clear what is prohibited under the policy.
 While “use, possession, sale, or transfer” may be easy to understand, the concept of how the drug or alcohol test will reveal a violation is not so straightforward.
 It is very important to define exactly what will be regarded as a violation in this regard.
 Some employers are concerned only if the test shows drug or alcohol levels above a certain “cutoff” point.
 Other employers take a more hard-line or “zero tolerance” approach, stating that the policy is violated if a test detects any amount of prohibited substances in an employee’s system.
 Whatever the employer regards as important, it should be clearly spelled out.